todayisfineforme/Code.Quiz/README.md

 ## Usage

+clone repo and open 'index.html' in preferred browser.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.